-Often the initial infection, usually caught during childhood, has hardly any symptoms, but in some cases it can cause herpetic gingivostomatitis.
+Often the initial infection has hardly any symptoms, but in some cases it can cause herpetic gingivostomatitis.
 This affects the gums and mucosa (the lining inside of the mouth) and the infected person will present flu-like symptoms.
 In any case, this first infection is self-limited and subsides in a few days.

 During this stage, the herpes virus travels along the infected zone's sensory nerves, reaching the structures where the corresponding nerve cell bodies (ganglia) are present.
 Most of the time, this structure is the trigeminal ganglion, which has sensory nerves that cover a large part of the face, including the lower part where the mouth is.

 Inside the ganglia, the herpes virus goes into a static state and could remain dormant like this for weeks, months, years, or maybe for the rest of the individual's life.
 In case of the latter, the carrier may remain unaware they have the virus and therefore are in danger of passing it on, as the virus can be transmitted between people even when there are no visible symptoms.

 Throughout this period – called the latency stage – no new virus is produced and it is very difficult, if not impossible, to reach the hidden virus with medical treatments.
 This is why, at present, there is no cure that can totally eliminate the herpes virus from an infected person, only treatments which can help to reduce the symptoms.